 this is for projects for which the responsibility for business case approval is retained by the Department for Transport (DfT), or when the business case is being developed by another Government department or statutory body (excluding local authorities);

-in these instances, the role of the ITE is to review the business case and provide professional advice to the Accountability Board of any key risks or issues arising that need to be considered by the Accountability Board to support the associated decision for funding.
+in these instances, the role of the ITE is to review the business case and provide professional advice to the Accountability Board on any key risks or issues arising that need to be considered by the Accountability Board to support the associated decision for funding.

 Gates 4 and 5:

-large schemes with capital grant allocation of over £8 million, and those considered high risk by the Accountability Board, will be required to go through Gate 4 and 5 to develop a full business case (if agreed with the Accountability Board on the completion of Gate 2);
+large schemes with a capital grant allocation of over £8 million, and those considered high risk by the Accountability Board, will be required to go through Gates 4 and 5 to develop a full business case (if agreed with the Accountability Board on the completion of Gate 2);

 as the project is further developed, costs could be significantly different from those estimated at outline business case stage, altering the value for money assessment.
 This change to project cost would also lead to a requirement for a review of a full business case under the change request process (BB.1.1 below);